tumtumtum/StreamingKit/README.md

 Audjustable is audio streaming class for iOS and OSX.
 Audjustable uses CoreAudio to decompress and playback audio whilst providing a clean and simple object-oriented API.

+The primary motivation of this project was to decouple the input (DataSource/InputStreams) from the actual player logic in order to allow advanced customizable input handling such as: HTTP streaming, encryption, auto-recovery, dynamic-buffering.
+Along the way other features such as gapless playback were added as the opportunity arose.

 ## Features

 * Simple OOP API
 * Easy to read source
 * Adjustable audio buffering
+* Mostly asynchronous API
 * Buffered and gapless playback
 * Easy to implement audio data sources (HTTP and local file system DataSources provided)
 * Easy to extend DataSource to support adaptive buffering, encryption etc